Managing Healthcare Costs

 - Mandate Federally subsidized State Medicaid programs

-- First, after appointing a healthcare Czar who would convene multiple panels and committees of experts with broad nonpartisan representation to piece together the ultimate goals and objectives of an optimal healthcare plan for Americans that would guarantee universal coverage, manage costs and ensure quality of healthcare.
+Appoint a healthcare Czar.
+He or she would convene multiple panels and committees of experts with broad nonpartisan representation to piece together the ultimate goals and objectives of an optimal healthcare plan for Americans that would guarantee universal coverage, manage costs and ensure quality of healthcare.

 Most everything in transforming healthcare is fraught with political risk and nothing would be easy.
 You would need to get some consensus from both political parties and specials interests as to the viability of the changes and then sell it to the preponderance of the electorate.
 In the current environment this is like an ice cube surviving in hell.